d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Tensors

 Just as vectors generalize scalars, and matrices generalize vectors, we can build data structures with even more axes.
-Tensors give us a generic way of describing arrays with an arbitrary number of axes.
+Tensors give us a generic way of describing `ndarray`s with an arbitrary number of axes.
 Vectors, for example, are first-order tensors, and matrices are second-order tensors.
+Tensors are denoted with capital letters

+Matrices, which we will typically denote with bold-faced, capital letters (e.g., $\mathbf{X}$, $\mathbf{Y}$, and $\mathbf{Z}$), are represented in code as `ndarray`s with $2$ axes.

 Tensors will become more important when we start working with images, which arrive as `ndarray`s with 3 axes corresponding to the height, width, and a *channel* axis for stacking the color channels (red, green, and blue).
 For now, we will skip over higher order tensors and focus on the basics.